By Malcolm Lee Kitchen III | Margin Of The Law

 He saw the psychological trap.
 He tried to prevent it.

-The Preamble to the Bill of Rights—Deliberately Forgotten
+The Preamble to the Bill of Rights: Deliberately Forgotten

 Most people have never read the preamble to the Bill of Rights.
+It is not taught.
+It is not quoted.
+It is inconvenient.

-Here’s what it says:
+Here is what it says:

 “THE Conventions of a number of the States having at the time of their adopting the Constitution, expressed a desire, in order to prevent misconstruction or abuse of its powers, that further declaratory and restrictive clauses should be added.”

+Declaratory and restrictive clauses.
 Not grants.
 Not permissions.
 Restrictions on government power.

 The preamble makes the purpose explicit.
 The Bill of Rights exists to prevent government from misconstruing or abusing its powers.
+That purpose is absent from standard civic instruction, and its absence shapes how Americans understand their relationship to the state.

 How the Inversion Became Institutional

 Somewhere in the last century, the operating logic flipped.
+Government became the default.
+Liberty became the exception.

 You now ask permission for what was once assumed.
 You apply for permits to exercise rights that preexist the state.
 You navigate regulatory frameworks that exist entirely outside constitutional boundaries.

-This didn’t happen by accident.
+This did not happen by accident.

 The administrative state is a constitutional inversion at scale.
 Over the past 100 years, governance migrated from a limited, enumerated structure to a centralized apparatus that operates outside the framework Madison designed.
+The architects of the administrative state understood this.
+They were not trying to work within the constitutional system.
+They were building a replacement.

-The numbers make it visible.
+The numbers make the scale visible.

-Nearly 450 federal agencies.
-2.7 million bureaucrats.
-In 2013 alone, 3,659 final rules were issued.
+Nearly 450 federal agencies exist today.
+The federal civilian workforce stands at approximately 2.7 million employees.
+In 2013 alone, federal agencies issued 3,659 final rules.
 The Code of Federal Regulations spans 175,496 pages across 235 volumes.

 None of that appears in Article I, Section 8.